 Description

-Falls are a leading cause of injury and death related to injury.
-Falls are caused by multi-factorial conditions including both intrinsic and extrinsic factors that need to be addressed in order to develop fall prevention strategies.
-Falling causes a significant declined in function among the elderly population and can cause a decline in health.
-It is important to understand how falls occur, how to manage a patient following a fall, and fall prevention strategies in order to decrease risk of falls.
-Both physical and occupational therapists, as well as all healthcare providers, play a role in fall prevention.
-There are several balance tests that can help to determine a person’s risk of falling and multiple-intervention strategies that can help decrease a risk of falling.
+Falls are a common cause of injury and death, which can result from various intrinsic and extrinsic factors.
+It is essential to address all these factors to develop effective fall prevention strategies.
+Falls can significantly decline functionality, particularly among the elderly population, and affect overall health.
+Therefore, it’s crucial to understand how falls happen, how to manage patients following a fall, and prevention strategies to reduce the risk of falls.
+All healthcare providers, including physical and occupational therapists, have a role to play in preventing falls.
+Several balance tests are available to determine a person’s risk of falling, and multiple intervention strategies can help reduce the risk of falls.

 Upon completion of this course, you will be able to: